junxit/us-congress-bills-110/bill.md

     - **(B)** any single action or conduct that violates more than one paragraph of section 2(a) shall be considered multiple violations, based on the number of such paragraphs violated.
 - **(c)** *Required Scienter* Civil penalties sought under this section for any action may not be granted by the Commission or any court unless the Commission or court, respectively, establishes that the action was committed with actual knowledge or knowledge fairly implied on the basis of objective circumstances that such act is unfair or deceptive or violates this Act.
 - **(d)** *Factors in Amount of Penalty* In determining the amount of any penalty pursuant to subsection (a) or (b), the court shall take into account the degree of culpability, any history of prior such conduct, ability to pay, effect on ability to continue to do business, and such other matters as justice may require.
-- **(e)** *Exclusiveness of Remedies* The remedies in this section (including remedies available to the Commission under the Federal Trade Commission Act) are the exclusive remedies for violations of this Act.
+- **(e)** *Exclusiveness of Remedies* The remedies in this section (and other remedies available to the Commission in an enforcement action against unfair and deceptive acts and practices) are the exclusive remedies for violations of this Act.
 - **(f)** *Effective Date* To the extent only that this section applies to violations of section 2(a), this section shall take effect upon the expiration of the 6-month period that begins on the date of the enactment of this Act.

 ## § 5.
 Limitations